 The historical precedent is exact.
 James Rodriguez in 2014 was an unfancied striker on an unfancied nation, in a group nobody expected him to dominate, who scored six goals and won the Boot at long pre-tournament odds.
 Nobody is talking about David for the Golden Boot.
 That is precisely where value is found.

-Five Strategies to Apply Across All Markets
+World Cup 2026: Five Betting Strategies to Apply Across All Markets

 Back “to qualify” not “to win the group.”
 The third-place safety net makes group qualification a significantly safer bet than group victory, often at a small odds discount.
 For strong teams in difficult groups, this is the smarter expression of the same view.